maxfinanger/4610-Midterm-Submission1/README.md

 ## Objective: Develop and implement a Genetic Algorithm (GA) to solve a basic combinatorial

-optimization problem in the logistics sector.
+Optimization problem in the logistics sector.
 Specifically, you will address the Vehicle Routing Problem (VRP), a classic problem of finding optimal routes for multiple vehicles to visit a set of locations.